t420babe/demo-core/README.md

 Rule: everything in lib can reference each other except for the t420babe folder. all functions should be pulled into at least the descent designs. dont waste your time on non-bangerz
+- [ ] Need a glsl lib file for all shared monstera functions that are unique to the monstera shaders